New Helvetia Cemetery

-New Helvetia Cemetery, initially named Sutter Fort Burying Ground, is a defunct cemetery founded in c.
-1845 and closed in 1912, formerly located at northeast corner of Alhambra Boulevard and J Street (present-day 924 Alhambra Boulevard) in the East Sacramento neighborhood of Sacramento, California.
+New Helvetia Cemetery, initially named Sutter Fort Burying Ground, was a cemetery founded in c.
+1845 and closed in 1912, formerly located at the northeast corner of Alhambra Boulevard and J Street (present-day 924 Alhambra Boulevard) in the East Sacramento neighborhood of Sacramento, California.
 It was the first cemetery in the city of Sacramento.

+In the 1950s, bodies were disinterred and moved to other city cemeteries, and a school was constructed on the site, now Miwok Middle School (formerly Sutter Middle School).

-The site is now Sutter Middle School, and has a historic plaque.
-It is listed as a California Historical Landmark (number 592), by the California Office of Historic Preservation since May 22, 1957.
+The site is listed as a California Historical Landmark (number 592) by the California Office of Historic Preservation since May 22, 1957.

 History

-The cemetery was founded by Swiss pioneer John A. Sutter in c.
-1845 (some sources state 1848), under the name the Sutter Fort Burying Ground (or Sutter Burying Ground), and in 1850 the name was changed to the New Helvetia Cemetery when Sutter donated the land.
+The New Helvetia cemetery was founded by Swiss pioneer John A. Sutter in c.
+1845 (some sources state 1848), under the name the Sutter Fort Burying Ground (or "Sutter's Bury-ing Ground"), and in 1850 the name was changed to the New Helvetia Cemetery when Sutter donated the land.
 The name New Helvetia (or New Switzerland) was also used by Sutter for a 19th-century Alta California settlement (part of present-day East Sacramento) founded in August 1839.
 The earliest graves in this cemetery were shallow and marked with wooden boards.
-This land often flooded, so buried bodies were often moved and reinterred to Sacramento Historic City Cemetery and the records were not often kept.
+This land often flooded so buried bodies were often moved and reinterred to Sacramento Historic City Cemetery and the records were not often kept.
 Adjacent to the cemetery was the New Helvetia Park picnic grounds, and Chevra Kaddisha Cemetery, the first Jewish cemetery in California was located across the street.

+One of the first recorded burials was Major Cloud, a paymaster in the United States Army who was fatally injured in a fall from his horse in 1847 near Sutter's Fort.
+Some sources claim Major Cloud was the first interment, but the timing of Cloud's death is not consistent with historian Gail Jenner's claim that the first recorded interments at Sutter's "Bury-ing Ground" occurred in 1845.

 In 1850, a cholera outbreak swept through the city and some 800 people were buried in a mass grave at New Helvetia Cemetery.
 Other people buried here included Chinese miners, indigent burials, and the people killed during the 1850 Squatters' riot.
 The northeast corner of the cemetery was specifically designated for Chinese burials.
 After 1860, the cemetery was deeded to the city.
-On April 29, 1861, a statue of the State of California (number CCXLIII) gave permission to disinter the early burials from this cemetery, in order to be "laid out and arranged in a proper manner".
+On April 29, 1861, a statute of the State of California (number CCXLIII) gave permission to disinter the early burials from this cemetery, in order to be "laid out and arranged in a proper manner".
 Because of the early years of flooding issues, there was continued talk of abandonment and elimination of the cemetery.